 Where they insert the advertisement and how prominent they are, is where Wix and Weebly differ.

-Further, even if you upgrade to Wix’s lowest package in their premium program (at $4.95 per month, or $4.08 per month if you subscribe for 1 year), the advertisements will still be there which is a pretty terrible deal, considering you are paying up to $59.40 per year.
+Further, even if you upgrade to Wix’s lowest package in their premium program (at $7 per month, or $4.50 per month if you subscribe for 1 year), the advertisements will still be there which is a pretty terrible deal, considering you are paying up to $54 per year for an annual plan.

 So it’s pretty obvious that they are encouraging you to subscribe for the higher plan.
-I have more thoughts on Wix’s pricing plan in the Wix review page.
+I have more thoughts on Wix’s pricing plan in our Wix review page.

 In terms of advertisements, considering which of Wix or Weebly is less prominent and “annoying”, Weebly wins here.

-Weebly’s advertisement is very subtle in comparison to Wix, which is very “in-your-face”.
+Weebly’s advertisement is very subtle in comparison to Wix, which is more prominent / noticeable.

 Granted, I understand that if I am using a free service, it is reasonable to expect some sort of advertisement.
-But Wix’s advertisement is a bit too much for me.
+But Wix’s advertisement is a bit too much (relative to Weebly, that is).
 Further, the part that really bugs me is that even if I upgraded to the lowest Wix premium package, their advertisements will still be there.

-At the time of this post, the pricing difference between Wix and Weebly is pretty wide.
+At the time of this post, the pricing difference between Wix and Weebly is somewhat similar.

 At the end of the day, a few dollars difference per month isn’t a concern for the most part.
 The most important consideration is finding the best website builder that suits your specific needs.
 You can reflect upon this by considering other points we’ve discussed throughout this article.